 A TIME TO WRITE

-Two things have always been constant in my life: my faith and my poetry.
+Three things have always been constant in my life: my family, my faith, and my poetry.
+This blog is about faith and poetry.
 With the exception of a Christmas party at work in the mid 90's and online poetry group in the early 2000's, church was the only place I shared my poetry.